siferati/ClassicActionCombat/README.md

 # Classic Action Combat

-Classic Action Combat is an Addon for World of Warcraft Classic that brings the typical controls found in other MMORPGs that feature action combat.
+Classic Action Combat is an Addon for World of Warcraft Classic that implements the typical controls found in other MMORPGs that feature action combat.

 ## Features